 Step 5: Don't forget about that Secret Sauce (Yes, again)

 The truth is, the greatest of the great grillmasters rarely stop at one sauce.
 Pairing a second sauce as either a drizzled final dressing or dip for cooked and plated foods can take the meal from great to epic.
-Creamier sauces like aioli are simple to whisk together and can be enhanced with spices like chipotle or superfoods like wheatgrass.
+Creamier sauces like aioli are simple to whisk together and can be enhanced with spices like chipotle or superfoods like hemp seeds.
 Chutney and salsa can also help freshen up the plate and add a welcome note of acid.
 Try using finely chopped seasonal fruit, along with citrus juice or vinegar, and add a tart dried fruit like goldenberries for an extra bit of zing.

 So, how will you change the barbecue game?